314dev/PI/docs/source/common/trainer.rst

 |

-Add a list of :class:`~pytorch_lightning.callbacks.Callback`.
-Callbacks run sequentially in the order defined here with the exception of :class:`~pytorch_lightning.callbacks.model_checkpoint.ModelCheckpoint` callbacks which run after all others to ensure all states are saved to the checkpoints.
+Add a list of :class:`~pi_ml.callbacks.Callback`.
+Callbacks run sequentially in the order defined here with the exception of :class:`~pi_ml.callbacks.model_checkpoint.ModelCheckpoint` callbacks which run after all others to ensure all states are saved to the checkpoints.

 .. code-block:: python